harnettd/transform-analyze-with-sql/cleaning_data.md

 where productrefundamount is not null;
 ```

 which gives 0.
-Therefore, I dropped these columns.
+Therefore, for the time being, I left these columns typed as `text`.
+(Note that this type of query is used repeatedly in what follows.
+In such cases, I don't include the SQL code again.)

-- All entries of the time column are either `null` or a strings of digits.
+- All entries of the time column are either `null` or a string of digits.
 Ideally, I would like to cast this column as `time`; however, I can't because it's not clear what the digits mean.
 There are three-, four-, and five-digit entries as well as many '0's.
 Without more information, I think it's best to leave this column as `text`.

 - Similarly, all entries of the timeonsite column are either `null` or a string of digits.
 Ideally, I would like to cast this column as `interval`; However, it's not clear what the unit of measurement is: seconds, minutes, something else?
 Again, without more information, I think it's best to leave this column as `text`.